-School of Allied Health Professions (SAHP) Student Ambassador
+College of Allied Health Professions (CAHP) Student Ambassador

-Under the direction of the Office of Student Affairs, SAs will educate the public about SAHP programs and may engage in public speaking, SAHP events, press conferences, meetings, videos, and fundraising campaigns.
+Under the direction of the Office of Student Affairs, SAs will educate the public about CAHP programs and may engage in public speaking, CAHP events, press conferences, meetings, videos, and fundraising campaigns.
 SAs may prepare a number of materials for these events, such as speeches, presentations, fact sheets, and pamphlets.
-SAs will engage their fellow students in SAHP recruitment and marketing activities, recruit volunteers, and disseminate information.
+SAs will engage their fellow students in CAHP recruitment and marketing activities, recruit volunteers, and disseminate information.